Detailed Explanation of Component Decorator Identifiers

 }

-After defining as a component property through the decorator, by default, both the property name and value will be serialized and saved in the scene file or prefab file where the component is added.
-For example, after adding the custom component in scene.ls, open this scene.ls through vscode, and you can find the component property names and values serialized and saved, as shown in the animation 2-1.
+When a property is defined as a component property via a decorator, its name and value are by default serialized and saved in the scene file or prefab file where the component is added.
+For example, after adding a custom component to a scene.ls

-Serializing and saving not only makes it convenient to view and edit component property values intuitively in the IDE.
-During the running stage, the serialized stored values can also be directly used.
-For complex data structures, directly using the serialized values can also save the overhead caused by generating the data structure.
-Therefore, sometimes, even if it is not necessary to display and edit on the property panel, it can also be set as a component property through the decorator and the value can be serialized and stored in the scene or prefab file.
+Serializing properties not only allows for intuitive viewing and editing of component property values within the IDE, but also enables direct use of serialized values at runtime.
+For complex data structures, using serialized values can save the overhead of data structure generation.
+Therefore, sometimes, even if a property doesn't need to be displayed and edited in the property panel, it can still be set as a component property via a decorator to store its value serialized in scene or prefab files.

-For example, the developer's requirement is to serialize and save the radian value, but the radian value is not intuitive when adjusting the value manually.
-At this time, the angle value can be directly entered in the IDE but not saved, and only the converted radian value is stored.
-The sample code is as follows:
+For example, a developer's requirement might be to serialize and save a radian value, but the radian value is not intuitive when adjusted manually.
+In this case, an angle value can be directly entered in the IDE without saving it, and only the converted radian value is stored.
+The example code is as follows:

 const { regClass, property } = Laya;